 If you, like Zeke and his oatmeal creme pies, wish to pack these for energy on the move, I suggest following my step (it’s noted in the recipe) for stirring the mini chocolate chips directly into the batter instead of melting and drizzling them on top (as pictured).
 It minimizes the mess.
 It is also easier and faster than drizzling, regardless of your puck transportation plans.

 Tomorrow, it’s something savory, everyone.
 No raisins.
-Until then, get your puck on and have great day!
+Until then, have great day!

 - 1 cup water

 - 2–1/2 teaspoons whole psyllium husk